|Nutritional Guidelines (per serving)|

 Pour this mixture into one large baking dish, or divide up into individual ramekins.
 Cover with tin foil (or a lid if using a baking dish).

 Bake for 30 minutes.
 Remove from the oven and either serve warm or place in the refrigerator and serve cold.

 When serving, add a dollop of coconut cream on top (the solid cream from the top of a can of thick coconut milk), or whipped cream.

 - This recipe can also be made in a slow cooker.
 Place drained rice in slow cooker together with brown sugar, salt, 1 can coconut milk, and all the water.
-Cook overnight or all day on LOW or for 2 to 3 hours on HIGH until all liquid is absorbed.
-Rice should be a soft-chewy in texture.
-(If the rice is too tough, add 1 cup more water and allow to continue cooking until done.)
+Cook overnight or all day on low or for 2 to 3 hours on high until all liquid is absorbed.
+Rice should be soft-chewy in texture.
+(If the rice is too tough, add 1 cup more water, and allow to continue cooking until done.)
 Then follow steps 3 through 7 above to complete the dish.